College Football Picks – Guide To College Football Betting

-The most popular way to bet college or pro football is taking a team against the spread (ATS).
+The most popular way to make college football picks is by taking a team against the spread (ATS).
 This involves making a wager on either the favorite or underdog to cover the point spread.
 The point spread is how much the better team (favorite) is projected to beat the weaker team (underdog) by for the bet to win.

 For example, the Clemson Tigers are -3 over the Alabama Crimson Tide.
 Clemson is the favorite and Alabama is the underdog.
-If you place a bet on Clemson, they must win the game by more than three points.
-If you bet on Alabama, they must lose by less than three points or win the game outright.
+If you make a spread bet on Clemson, they must win the game by more than three points.
+If you make a spread bet on Alabama, they must lose by less than three points or win the game outright.
 If the game ends on exactly three points, the bet is considered a push and your wager is refunded.

-Check out some of our college football betting resources:
+Check out some of our college football picks resources: